zepedaj/soleil/docs/source/content/pre_processor.rst

   os:visible = 'new value' # os is now visible

-Explicitly annotating the member with |visible|, as shown above, overrides the implicit hidden annotation.
+Explicitly annotating the member with :attr:`visible`, as shown above, overrides the implicit hidden annotation.